 The Group's risk exposures to market risk are segregated into Trading and Banking Books.
 The Trading Book include those financial instruments held with trading intent arising from market-making, position-taking and other so designated financial instruments accounted for at fair value daily.
-The Banking Book include financial instruments not held with trading intent that arise from the management of Interest Rate risk and FX risk from the Group's consumer and commercial banking assets and liabilities, and other financial investments designated as either FVOCI or Amortised Cost.
+The Banking Book include financial instruments not held with trading intent that arise from the management of Interest Rate risk and FX risk from the Group's retail and corporate and institutional banking assets and liabilities, and other financial investments designated as either FVOCI or Amortised Cost.